finalburnneo/FBNeo/src/burner/libretro/README.md

 Copy [hiscore.dat](https://github.com/libretro/FBNeo/tree/master/metadata/hiscore.dat) to `SYSTEM_DIRECTORY/fbneo/` and have the hiscore core option enabled.
 It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for hiscores, or `hiscore.dat` might have a missing or broken entry for that romset.
 You can request support in the issue tracker.
 Runahead now works with hiscores, it'll require fairly recent version of the core AND RetroArch though (support was added after 1.10.3 and is still only available through nightlies as of 2022-09-05).

-## Run Ahead input lag reduction
+## Input lag reduction

-This core widely supports the RetroArch "Run Ahead" input latency reduction feature, with **single instance** being the recommended method.
-Support for `Second Instance` won't be guaranteed anymore as of [2022-06-25](https://github.com/libretro/FBNeo/commit/7ea5708565955658eeaf49da2be4a9905409bb35).
+This core widely supports the RetroArch input latency reduction features, with **runahead single instance** and **preemptive frames** being the recommended methods.
+Support for **runahead second instance** is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.

 ## RetroAchievements